samuelstevens/personal-website/writing/programming-languages.md

 * Erlang/Elixir: writing extremely fault-tolerant concurrent systems sounds really cool, but I have no need for one.

 * Ruby: also apparently really easy to learn, but I have Python and JavaScript.
 Where does Ruby fit in?

-* Elm: Haskell for web apps.
-Same reasoning as Haskell, but *for web apps*.

 **Update Januuary 21, 2020**